cashninjas/minting-contract/README.md

 Each tread is a UTXO on the smart contract address with a minting NFT.
 The minting NFTs each have a different starting commitment, starting from the VMnumber zero (an empty commitment).

-To invoke the payouts from the minting contract, configure the wallet authorized to claim the payout in `invoke-payout.js`.
+To invoke the payouts from the minting contract, configure the wallet authorized to claim the payout in the `.env` file.

 Then claim the contract payouts with